2016-06-16 03:12:51 • ID: 1368

 The important stratigraphy at Adrar Bous was published 2008, which allows for the resolution of the terminal Pleistocene and Holocene assemblages into three distinct industries, each associated with moister periods and nearby lakes:

-- The first expansion of hunter and gatherers after the last glacial maximum and during the terminal Pleistocene moist phase is represented by a non-microlithic Epipaleolithic, blade-based industry with characteristic elegant shouldered points (Ounanian-points), burins, scrapers and “meches de foret”.
+- The first expansion of hunter and gatherers after the last glacial maximum and during the terminal Pleistocene moist phase is represented by a non-microlithic Epipaleolithic, blade-based industry with characteristic elegant shouldered points (Ounanian-points) seen in Figure 2, burins, scrapers and “meches de foret”.
 This industry date at Adrar Bous > 7 k.a. and possible >9 k.a BP.

-The sites appear as short term specialized camps.
-Ounanian-points (Figure 2) are wide spread in the Sahara and in North Africa.
-In the North, they are found in slightly older contexts (about 10000 BP) compared with the South.
-Their distribution in time and space therfore indicates a North to South expansion of hunters, equipped with bow and arrows, that followed the new abundance of large pray (elephant, giraffe) in the Sahara.
+Their distribution in time and space indicates a North to South expansion of hunters, equipped with bow and arrows, that followed the new abundance of large pray (elephant, giraffe) in the Sahara.

-- The “Kiffian” microlithic industry with geometrics (Figure 3) but no distinct point forms, rare pottery and occasional harpoons / bone points adapted to an aquatic milieu.
+- The “Kiffian” microlithic industry with geometrics (Figure 3) dated around 8,5 - 4,5 k.a. with no distinct point forms, rare pottery and occasional harpoons / bone points adapted to an aquatic milieu.